-The I CAN student learner outcomes acronym was developed in 2015-16 with the involvement of all stakeholder groups.
+The I CAN graduate learner outcomes acronym was developed with the involvement of all stakeholder groups.
 I CAN: Independent Learner, Capable Communicator, Analytical Thinker, and Noteworthy Citizen.
-Student learner outcomes are the same for Citrus Springs and its three sister schools in order to ensure consistency of the education program in all affiliated schools.
+Outcomes are the same for all sister schools within the Springs Charter Schools network in order to ensure consistency of the education program in all affiliated schools.
+Even though Pacific Springs does not currently have high school students enrolled, and therefore does not have the ability to measure final outcomes in the same manner, the methods to prepare students for learner outcomes remains the same in all Springs schools.

-Student learner outcomes were presented to the schoolwide leadership, academy teachers, Homeschool teachers, and administrative support staff during the fall 2015-16 home group meetings.
-At each meeting, groups worked collaboratively to provide feedback and help define each area, make suggestions of measurability (with existing or available data markers), and explain what each area would indicate for graduates.
-During this process, a decision was made to re-title the outcomes: Graduate Learner Outcomes (GLO).
-The following definitions were established for the new GLOs, and goals were aligned within the schoolwide action plan.
+Graduate learner outcomes were presented to the network-wide leadership, academy teachers, Homeschool teachers, and administrative support staff during the fall 2015-16 home group meetings (2016 Focus on Learning).
+At each meeting, groups worked collaboratively to provide feedback and help define each area and make suggestions of measurability (with existing or available data markers).
+As a network, all schools have the same GLOs; therefore, these will remain the same for the new charter.